emilianavt/BVHTools/README.md

 This list contains the bones for which motion data will be recorded.
 It can be filled automatically using the `getBones()` function.

-#### `float frameTime`
+#### `float frameRate`

-This is the frame duration that will be written to the BVH file.
-It is also used for timing when capturing frames by setting the `capturing` flag to true.
+This the how often bone rotations will be recorded every second, when the `capturing` flag is set to true.
+The frame duration written to the BVH file is also derived from this.

+#### `string directory`

+This is the directory into which BVH files are written.
+If left empty, it will be initialized to the standard Unity persistant data path, unless the filename field contains a slash or a backslash, in which case this field will be ignored completely instead.

 #### `string filename`

 This field is used by the `saveBVH()` function and specifies the filename of the BVH file it will create.
-If the file exists, it will be silently overwritten.
-If no filename is set, and `scripted` is set to false, a random filename will be generated.
+If no filename is given, a new one will be generated based on a timestamp.
+If the file already exists, a number will be appended.

 #### `bool scripted`